robwatsongtr/music-pdf-to-speech/README.md

 but that process was so painful I abandoned it.
 If you want, feel free to fork and try, it would enable tracking of the latest updates.
 As it stands, this project has Version 5.6.0

-Getting the CLI interface for Audiveris to work was quite challenging, but I managed to figure it out.
-It involves running the .jar with a classpath that, to the best of my knowlege, isn't documented.
+Getting the CLI interface for Audiveris to work was quite challenging.
+It involves running a classpath that, to the best of my knowlege, isn't documented.
 The GUI of Audiveris can still be run with Gradle ( ie  ./gradlew run ).
-That being said, I am not trying to be overly critical, and I undertand that Audiveris is generally run as a GUI and it works great, especially in cleaning up the OMR output.

 The fruit of that labor is in the shell script in the root of the project directory.
 Note that the code there that involves unarchiving isn't really necessary since that's already